Gordon Agnew

 Gordon B. Agnew is a Canadian engineering professor at the University of Waterloo.
 Agnew's primary research interests are in the fields of encryption and data security.

 Education

-Agnew earned his degree in electrical engineering from the University of Waterloo in 1978 and a Ph.D. in 1982.
+Agnew earned a B.A.Sc. degree in electrical engineering from the University of Waterloo in 1978 and a Ph.D. in 1982.

 Career

 After earning his PhD, Agnew joined the electrical and computer engineering department of University of Waterloo.
 Agnew also co-founded Certicom, which was later acquired by BlackBerry Limited.
 Agnew joined Peer Ledger as Co-CEO in 2019.

 Agnew is a Foundation Fellow of the Institute of Combinatorics and its Applications and is a Fellow of the Canadian Academy of Engineering.